Cogmasters/concord/docs/CODING_GUIDELINES.md

 ### Include guards in header files/files for importing

-When making files for importing, adding `#ifndef` and `#define` in the beginning of the file with a specified tag and `#endif` at the end disallows double declarations.
+When making files for importing, add `#ifndef` and `#define` at the beginning of the file with a specified tag and `#endif` at the end disallows double declarations.
 The tag is normally the name of the file in uppercase, with dots and spaces represented as underscores.

 For example, a file called `test.h` should have: